ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Keeping Knowledge About C and RS up-to-date at the AS

 In this profile, the EDHOC_Information object is built by AS to guide C and RS towards executing the EDHOC protocol.
-Note that, when AS builds an EDHOC_Information object intended for C (included in the access token response) or RS (included in the access token), the object must specify information that is aligned with the capabilities of C and RS, to the best of AS' knowledge.
+Note that, when AS builds an EDHOC_Information object intended for C (included in an access token response) or RS (included in an access token), the object must specify information that is aligned with the capabilities of C and RS, to the best of AS' knowledge.
 In practice, this means that it is important that the information that AS has about C and RS is kept up-to-date, to reflect what C and RS supports as EDHOC peers.
 The means that AS uses to achieve this are out of scope for this document.

 # Security Considerations